Editor’s Note: This article is regularly updated to provide the most up-to-date information.

 Among the myriad equity crowdfunding platforms — which allow anyone to invest in startups — StartEngine is one of the leaders.
 A critical factor has been the company’s early mover advantage in the industry.
-But StartEngine has also been innovating.
+But StartEngine is also an innovator.
 For example, the company introduced a secondary trading platform.
-This allows for trading in the shares of startups, which should help to encourage even more trading activity.
+This allows for trading in the shares of startups, which should help to encourage even more activity and liquidity.

 Howard Marks is the CEO and co-founder of StartEngine.
-Before launching the company, he started several other successful ventures, most notably Activision Blizzard (NASDAQ:ATVI), which has a market value of $74 billion.
+Before launching the company, he started several other successful ventures, most notably Activision Blizzard (NASDAQ:ATVI), which has a market value around $70 billion.
 He also co-founded Acclaim games, which was later sold to Disney (NYSE:DIS).

 “Overall, I consider StartEngine to be one of the three ‘must-have’ accounts for online startup investors,” said Brian Belley, founder of Crowdwise.org and VentureWallet.
 “Investing on any other equity crowdfunding platform is much more of an optional preference for investors who either want to invest in certain niches or want to spend additional time screening every equity crowdfunding deal.”

 Keep in mind that StartEngine currently has more than 100 deals on its platforms.
 So then, what are some that look good?

 - Care Angel

 Equity Crowdfunding: In Force Technology

 In an active shooter situation, the average response time is 12.5 minutes.
 But this is way too long.
 Note that a shooting can last about five minutes, and one person is shot roughly every 15 seconds.

 It certainly is horrific.
 But for In Force Technology, the company has been building a system to help out.
 It’s called Force911 and is a mobile app panic button, which sends alerts directly to police cars, local dispatch systems and even the mobile phones of officers.